rapidsai/cudf/docs/cudf/source/user_guide/copy-on-write.md

 ## Notes

-When copy-on-write is enabled, there is no concept of views. i.e., modifying any view created inside cudf will not actually not modify the original object it was viewing and thus a separate copy is created and then modified.
+When copy-on-write is enabled, there is no concept of views.
+Modifying any view created inside cudf will always trigger a copy and will not modify the original object.

 ## Advantages

-1. With the concept of views going away, every object is a copy of it's original object.
-This will bring consistency across operations and cudf closer to parity with pandas.
-Following is one of the inconsistency:
+1. Copy-on-write produces much more consistent copy semantics.
+Since every object is a copy of the original, users no longer have to think about when modifications may unexpectedly happen in place.
+This will bring consistency across operations and bring cudf and pandas behavior into alignment when copy-on-write is enabled for both.
+Here is one example where pandas and cudf are currently inconsistent without copy-on-write enabled:

 ```python